-- Parent Meeting: Coaches must hold a parent meeting as early as possible, before league play, to review and address league rules, playing time, league schedules, practice schedules, and, if necessary, the selection of team parent.
-Coaches will communicate the schedule of practices and games (or any cancellations or alterations) in a timely manner.
-Coaches cannot assume that players will get an oral message home; direct written communication to parents is encouraged. - Discipline Record: Coaches are to keep objective, factual, written records concerning any repeated discipline problems and then contact the parent of the participant as well as the sport coordinator in regards to the repeated behavior.
-These records are important when discipline matters might lead to suspension &/or expulsion of a student from the program. - Emergency Procedures: Coaches are responsible for knowing the Emergency Procedures developed by the Athletic Committee and periodically rehearse the Plan with the team.
+- Parent Meeting: Coaches must hold a parent meeting as early a possible, before league play, to review and address league rules playing time, league schedules, practice schedules, and, i necessary, the selection of team parent.
+Coaches will communicate the schedule of practices and games (or any cancellations o alterations) in a timely manner.
+Coaches cannot assume tha players will get an oral message home; direct writter communication to parents is encouraged. - Discipline Record: Coaches are to keep objective, factual, writter records concerning any repeated discipline problems and their contact the parent of the participant as well as the spor coordinator in regards to the repeated behavior.
+These records are important when discipline matters might lead to suspension &/o expulsion of a student from the program. - Emergency Procedures: Coaches are responsible for knowing the Emergency Procedures developed by the Athletic Committee and periodically rehearse the Plan with the team.
 (See: Emergency Procedures and Equipment).